martinbrader/upy-CYD01/README.md

 ## Getting Started

+### Thonny setup
-I suggest using the latest version of Thonny https://thonny.org/
+I used the latest version of Thonny https://thonny.org/

 Download the latest version of micropython from here https://micropython.org/download/ESP32_GENERIC/ and install it using Thonny.
 Here are the options I used: